-Still, he was loved at Chelsea by fans and those in the boardroom, one of whom made him captain without the knowledge of the manager or the other players.
+Still, he was loved at Chelsea by fans and initially by those in the boardroom (where he was the only player allowed), with one of the directors handing him the match ball on one occasion and telling him he was captain without the knowledge of the manager or his teammates.

 But the situation changed quickly.
 On an away trip to play Manchester City, Jackson ordered that drinks for the entire team be sent to his room on the night before the match.
-The directors were not happy with this open show of rebellion, fined and suspended him and put him on the transfer list.
+The directors were not happy with this open show of rebellion, fined and suspended him, told him he would never play for the club again and put him on the transfer list.

 Jackson felt he was being victimised and readily admitted that he had become unhappy at Stamford Bridge.
 Along with a number of other players he was approached by French club Nimes and offered a bumper deal to move across the channel.
 He was 27 and in his prime.
 He insisted that if Chelsea wanted to keep him they would need to break their maximum pay rule.
 The club refused and it turned into a stand-off between club and player and in such a situation at that time there could only be one winner.

 Chelsea had the upper hand.
-They held the players’ registrations and could simply refused to pass them on to another English team which is exactly what they did.
+They held the players’ registration and could simply refused to pass them on to another English team which is exactly what they did.
 Cheyne went to France (though he would return two years later), Tommy Law and Hughie Gallacher priced themselves out of the move and ended up staying at Chelsea.
-As for Jackson, he didn’t move to France but didn’t want to play for the Londoners anymore
+As for Jackson, he didn’t move to France but also didn’t want to play for Chelsea anymore